meteor/meteor/content/security.md

 <h2 id="methods">Methods</h2>

 Methods are the way your Meteor server accepts inputs and data from the outside world, so it's natural that they are the most important topic for security.
-If you don't properly secure your Methods, you could result in users modifying your database in unexpected ways - editing other people's documents, deleting data, or messing up your database schema causing your app to crash.
+If you don't properly secure your Methods, users can end up modifying your database in unexpected ways - editing other people's documents, deleting data, or messing up your database schema causing the app to crash.

 <h3 id="validate-arguments">Validate all arguments</h3>

-This is trivial when using the `mdg:validated-method` package, and you can also achieve the same effect by using [`check`](http://docs.meteor.com/#/full/check) inside a vanilla Method.
-The idea is that you don't want someone to pass a data type you aren't expecting, which could mess up some of your logic.
+It's much easier to write clean code if you can assume your inputs are correct, so it's valuable to validate all Method arguments before running any actual business logic.
+You don't want someone to pass a data type you aren't expecting and cause unexpected behavior.

 Consider that if you are writing unit tests for your Methods, you would need to test all possible kinds of input to the Method; validating the arguments restricts the space of inputs you need to unit test, reducing the amount of code you need to write overall.
 It also has the extra bonus of being self-documenting; someone else can come along and read the code to find out what kinds of parameters a Method is looking for.